JeffreyC1998/CS330-Project-Deadlock-avoidance/README.md

 The challenge is to find the algorithm and implement it with c language.
 To find the appropriate algorithm, a lot of resources are needed and select to the appropriate one.

 # Instruction

+If you want to use built-in data, enter 0
+Then the system will show you safety sequence
+Enter the process which you want to allocate, such as 1 Enter the resource which you want to allocate to process, such as 1 0 2
+then the program will analysis safe or not

 If the process cusneed requests REQUEST  [i], the banker algorithm will judge according to the following rules.

 (1) If REQUEST  [cusneed] [i] < = NEED [cusneed] [i], turn to (2); otherwise, an error occurs.